lunchbag/hugo-blog/content/posts/how-i-m-saving-1200-a-year-by-using-easy-home-grown-solutions.md

 I also found other solutions such as Helpscout, offered at $25/month and packed with features, as well as startups using Notion as a knowledge base.
 Though this lacks analytics and the general look and feel of a knowledge base, the price came in lower at $4, up to $8 per month.

-So, even at the cheapest, it looked like on average about $10/month for a decently-featured hosted version that would allow you to host on your own domain.
+So, even at the cheapest, it looked like on average about $10/month for a decently-featured hosted version.
 From afar, it seemed almost worth it giving that they're offering beautiful templates that were already hooked up and fully-featured and all you had to do was provide the content.

 ### Deciding to host my own

 I ended up realizing that all I really needed was a template.
 All the other features that were offered were not so useful to me, and at least not useful enough for me to justify the monthly price.
-This led me to browsing Themeforest for some Jekyll or Hugo themes since I was familiar with these static-site generators and I wasn't looking for the bloat that came with a Wordpress or Ghost site.
+This led me to browsing [Themeforest](https://themeforest.net) for some Jekyll or Hugo themes since I was familiar with these static-site generators and I wasn't looking for the bloat that came with a Wordpress or Ghost site.

 I started browsing through Theme marketplaces for Jekyll or Hugo templates, since that’s what I’m familiar with and I know they are super easy to deploy.
 I found one that was simple, intuitive and not overloaded with extra features, and it costed $60.